Oh My Dog: Plot

-Simba however gets successfully kidnapped by Fernando's henchmen but gets saved by Arjun.
-Fernando's henchmen chase after Arjun, in which, he takes refuge in his friend Ladoo's home.
+Simba, however, gets successfully kidnapped by Fernando's henchmen but gets saved by Arjun.
+Fernando's henchmen chase after Arjun, who takes refuge in his friend Ladoo's home.
 When the henchmen barge in, they are confronted by Ladoo's father, who is a police officer.
-They get imprisoned for 6 months.
-During those 6 months, Simba makes his way to the finals, as Simba grows, so does his intelligence.
-Arjun hears about a Russian Doctor in the area who's offering to do the surgery.
-Shankar goes believing it is free treatment but refuses when he realizes it costs money.
-The Russian Doctor kindly does the treatment for free, and Simba cures his blindness.
-This helps Simba get into the finals, and Fernando fears that he may have hard competition that year.
-Fernando goes to Shankar's house and offers to buy Simba for Shankar's mortgage loan to be paid.
-Shankar refuses but Shanmugam is angry with that decision.
+They get imprisoned for six months.
+During those six months, Simba makes his way to the finals, and as Simba grows, so does his intelligence.
+Arjun hears about a Russian doctor in the area, who's offering to do the surgery.
+Shankar goes, believing it is a free treatment, but refuses when he realises it costs money.
+The Russian doctor kindly does the treatment for free, and Simba cures his blindness.
+This helps Simba get into the finals, and Fernando fears that he may have tough competition that year.
+Fernando goes to Shankar's house and offers to buy Simba in exchange for Shankar's mortgage loan being paid.
+Shankar refuses, but Shanmugam is angry with that decision.
 Shankar loses a lot of money shortly after and fears he could lose his house.
 He goes to Shanmugam defeated, feeling like he failed as a son.
 Shanmugam suggests that maybe selling Simba would've been a good idea.

-Shanmugam experiences a heart attack in the middle of the night, only to be saved by Simba who warned the entire family.
-Shanmugam recovers but the remorseful Arjun explains that there is an entry fee for the final dog competition and Shankar can't pay due to his situation.
+Shanmugam experiences a heart attack in the middle of the night, only to be saved by Simba, who warned the entire family.
+Shanmugam recovers, but the remorseful Arjun explains that there is an entry fee for the final dog competition, which Shankar can't pay due to his situation.
 Shanmugam has a change of heart and offers to pay using his Old Age Security.
-Fernando learns that Simba was blind-born and realizes it might have been his dog.
-He punishes his henchmen and learns that Simba had just got an eye surgery but this could be disrupted by flashing lights.
-Fernando causes the stage lights to malfunction and flash, this causes Simba to once again be blind.
-During the finals, the judges don't allow Simba in due to a policy of blind dogs being unable to participate.
+Fernando learns that Simba was blind-born and realises it might have been his dog.
+He punishes his henchmen and learns that Simba had just got eye surgery, but this could be disrupted by flashing lights.
+Fernando causes the stage lights to malfunction and flash, which causes Simba to once again be blind.
+During the finals, the judges don't allow Simba in due to a policy that says blind dogs are unable to participate.
 But with the help of Shankar and the audience, Simba is able to get into the game and set a new world record (winning the competition and breaking Fernando's record).
-Arjun accidentally eavesdrops and hears Fernando demanding the medal be given to him or else he would kill Simba.
-Arjun gives Fernando his dog as a result pleading not to kill it and asking the host to crown Fernando as the winner.
-Fernando realizes his mistake and exposes himself in front of the audience, giving the award and Simba back to Arjun, claiming Arjun is the true winner.
+Arjun accidentally eavesdrops and hears Fernando demanding the medal be given to him or else he will kill Simba.
+Arjun gives Fernando his dog, as a result, pleading not to kill it and asking the host to crown Fernando as the winner.
+Fernando realises his mistake and exposes himself in front of the audience, giving the award and Simba back to Arjun, claiming Arjun is the true winner.
 Shanmugam expresses that Shankar is the greatest father anyone could have.
 The family pays the mortgage loans as well as the school fees.
-The film ends with that the family lives happily ever after.
+Eventually, the family lives happily ever after.